Vyral/base-template/_posts/2022-03-17-tulsa-looks-good-on-salt-and-soul.md

 date: 2022-03-17 00:00:00
 tags:
   - Real Estate
-excerpt: I speak with Nicole from Salt and Soul about her wonderful business!
+excerpt: I spoke with Nicole from Salt and Soul about her wonderful business!
 enclosure:
 pullquote: >-
   Starting this journey was fun, difficult, and pretty much anything else you